 Syntax Description timeout Timeout in minutes.
 The range is from 0-44640.
 The default is 15.
-Command Defaults The default is 15 minute Command Modes Global configuration (co onfig) mode.
-Usage Guidelines A Telnet or SSH session with the SE can remain open and inactive for the interval of time specified by the exec-timeout command.
-When the exec-timeout interval elapses, the SE automatically closes the Telnet or SSH session.
-Configuring a timeout in disabling the session-time nterval of 0 minutes by entering the exec-timeout 0 command is equivalent to neout feature.
-Examples The following example shows how to configure a timeout of 100 minutes: ServiceEngine(config)# exec-timeout 100 The following example negates the configured timeout of 100 minutes and reverts to the default val 15 minutes: ServiceEngine(config)# no exec-timeout Related Commands Command Description sshd Configures the SSH service parameters. telnet enable Enables the Telnet services.
+Command Defaults The default is 15 min utes.
+Command Modes Global configuration (config) mode.
+Usage Guidelines on with the SE can remain open and inactive for the interval of time specified by mand.
+When the exec-timeout interval elapses, the SE automatically closes the Configuring a timeour disabling the session- t interval of 0 minutes by entering the exec-timeout 0 command is equivalent to timeout feature.
+Examples • • le shows how to configure a timeout of 100 minutes: g) # exec-timeout 100 The following example negates the configured timeout of 100 minutes and reverts to the default value of 15 minutes: ServiceEngine(config)# no exec-timeout Related Commands Command Description sshd Configures the SSH service parameters. telnet enable Enables the Telnet services.